Home / Compare Travel Insurance / Already overseas travel…

 Specific conditions may differ across insurance providers, so it’s important to check the details of the policy before purchasing.
 You can typically find these details in the PDS.

-Some providers may allow you to extend your coverage if you already had travel cover and extend your time abroad beyond the period covered by your original policy.
+Some providers may allow you to extend your coverage if you already had travel cover and stay abroad beyond the period covered by your original policy.
 If your provider doesn’t allow you to extend your policy, your other option is to take out a new, already overseas policy.

 If you’re intending to stay abroad for a long time, you should consider long-term travel insurance instead.